qjk5736/example_codes/README.md

 # code_snippets

-A few short programs to show some of my coding styles.
+A few short programs to showcase some of my coding styles.

 # 1) C++